 For men, the question of which cozy men's pajamas should be actually worn in bed isn't considered enough.
 Sure, it's easier to undress at night and stay in the same briefs or men's boxers that were worn during the day until the next sunrise comes up, but guys, you're missing out.

 There comes a time in fall and winter when that approach just doesn't hold.
-Temperatures dip, frost appears on the windows, and the walk from bedroom to bathroom can get downright chilly.
+Temperatures dip, frost appears on the windows, and the walk from the bedroom to the bathroom can get downright chilly.
+You also have your beloved thermostat to consider.
+If you’re wearing a cozy set of pajamas, do you need to have your thermostat set as high?
+It’s definitely something to think about.

 A better way to ensure you stay warm in bed and out is with warm men's pajamas.
-For too long, men have neglected the benefits that come with wearing pajamas, and ignored the current diversity found in today's pajama styles.
-To correct your course, or simply find your favorite new piece of sleepwear, pay attention to this list and upgrade your sleep with cozy men's pajamas.
+For too long, men have neglected the benefits that come with wearing pajamas and ignored the current diversity found in today's pajama styles.
+To correct your course, or simply find your favorite new piece of soft men's pajamas, pay attention to this list and upgrade your sleep with cozy men's pajamas.

 We consider a good pair of men's flannel pajama pants to be the gateway piece to truly enjoying sleepwear.
 After all, flannel pajama pants are something that you can ease into outside the context of wearing them as pajamas.
 They'll prove just as cozy when worn on the couch watching Netflix, or in the kitchen fixing a midnight snack.